 Two years ago, I was privileged to meet a British driver in London named Nate.

-During the time he picked me up at the London Heathrow airport and the 1 hour, 15 minute ride to my company’s headquarters at the time, he altered my view on work and life forever.
+During the time he picked me up at the London Heathrow airport and the 1 hour, 15 minute ride to my company’s headquarters at the time, he altered my view on work, life, and success forever.

 Fit and dressed in a black suit, Nate struck me immediately with his incredible politeness and professionalism (okay, and his accent!).